hindog/grid-executor/README.md

 ##### Spark Shell #####
 ##### Auth Errors #####
 If you experience a `JSchAuthCancelException` or similar when running, it is most likely because your SSH key is not of the required minimum length (2048 bits).
 Try generating a new key that is at least 2048 bits in length.

+##### TypeSafe Config Support #####
+Upcoming `2.x` release will have an overhauled configuration process that allows for nested/inherited grid configs.
+This will minimize the effort required for configuration while also providing good flexibility for per-grid, per-host, per-job, per-user configuration options, etc.

 ##### Diagram #####
 ***Coming Soon***